 We did not deviate in any material way our project pitch given on 16/09/2020.

 In our pitch we identified a Core and an Enrichment array of datasets; we explained that we planned to work initially with the Core datasets, and then, if time were to permit, look into the Enrichment datasets.
 Time did not permit, and we limited ourselves to the Core datasets.
 This ensured that we did not spend excessive time on getting, cleaning, and transforming data to the detriment of later parts of the data science process.

+Team coordination and communication

+The public health imperative to adopt a mostly work-from-home mode of operating presented us with unique challenges.
+We had few full in person team meetings.
+We used free and low-cost technology platforms here to establish a smooth and regular flow of communication.

+We held weekly Zoom telephonic meetings, including the use of screensharing to show and discuss coding, statistical, written work.

+We used a GitHub repository to share files including documents, code, minutes of meetings, and notes.

+We established a cloud-based relational database and management system (MySQL with phpMyAdmin) to provide a single point of truth for our datasets and to allow us to share intermediately processed data.

+Maintaining good communication allowed us to coordinate our week-by-week efforts and plan ahead to deliver against milestones.

 Appendix A – References